Hammarn/Populationsgenomik/README.md

 Look at the screen output, how many SNPs were excluded?

 Now we will filter for individual missingness.
-Paste in the command below to filter out individuals with more than 15% missing data
+Paste in the command below to filter out ind
 ```
 plink --bfile unk2 --mind 0.15 --make-bed --out unk3
 ```